-Note You can also set other properties like, Reset Failure Counter after n days and Restart the service after 1 minute from the occurring of the crash.
-Repeat the above steps for each service you want to configure for the automatic recovery.
+You can also set other properties such as Restart the service after 1 minute or Reset Failure Counter after n days from the occurring of the crash.
+For every service that you want to configure for automatic recovery, repeat the above steps.

 - Find the Error logs recently registered for that service.

 Note Event Viewer is a tool used for checking logs of various warnings and errors registered on VPS.
 Each application/program or service crash is logged in the Event viewer with sufficient information to inform of the error or whereabouts of the problem most times.
 You can simply solve a random service crash in Windows VPS, here.